rtfeldman/node-test-runner/README.md

 An `elm.json` is required, so you need to run `elm init` first if you don’t already have one.

-Afterwards, you can run `elm-test` with no arguments to try out the example.
+After initializing elm-test in your project, try out the example by running `elm-test` with no arguments.

     elm init
     elm-test init